National Hydrographic Office: Organisational structure

 The department is headed by Chief Hydrographer, assisted by a staff officer.
 The organisation is further divided into 6 divisions.

 Ships

 Presently 7 ocean-going survey ships are in service with the department.
-All these ships belong to Sandhayak class, whose design was adopted as basic one, and later added on with minor changes in tandem with the existing technology, except INS Makar which belongs to Makar class.
+All these ships belong to Sandhayak class, whose design was adopted as basic one, and later added on with minor changes in tandem with the existing technology, except INS Makar which belongs to the Makar class.